How to Grow Grape Vines

 Home gardeners find grapes are easy to grow.
 Protecting them from animals, on the other hand, can be a real challenge.

 Plant new vines in full sun.
+Plant grape vines on the south side of a hill, if possible.
+This maximizes the amount of sunshine and warmth the vines receive.
 The plant roots do not like wet or soggy soil.
-Growing grapes on a hill or slope helps with drainage.
+Also, growing grapes on a hillside or slope helps with drainage.
 They grow well in dry, average soil.

 Grape vines need the support of a trellis or fence.
 Train the main vine straight up a fence pole.
 Allow secondary vines to grow outward on fence posts or wires.
 The tendrils of the vines will attach themselves to the fence.
 You may need to tie the vine down to get it started.